Critical Archive of the Visual and Related Arts

 Waterfall, Morse Pond. c1940.
 Oil on board

 For the most part Hartley's painted surfaces are never pure paint — pure surface — which is what gives his work its homey charm but which is also what limits it.
-The blacks that make up the black riverbed in this painting are, here and there, mitigated by daubs of brown or green; there's a streakiness to the trees and to the pools of water that strikes one as sort of fickle.
-This tendency of Hartley's to soften his pictures' palpable intensity with little realist effects is a problem, but occasionally it works against itself — just look at the touches of thin red paint that decorate the bottom of this image, and how they sit carelessly atop the picture plane.
+The blacks that make up the black riverbed in this painting are, here and there, mitigated by daubs of brown or green; there's a streakiness to the trees and to the pools of water.
+This all strikes one as fickle, even if it’s pretty.
+This tendency of Hartley's to smooth out his pictures’ rough spots with little realistic effects is the main problem in his pictures.
+Occasionally, though, it works against itself — just look at the touches of thin red paint decorating the bottom eighth of this image.
+They’re sitting so carelessly on top of the picture plane.
 This, along with the unimpeded hardness of the white-grey falling water, is what this painting's done right.
-(2025)
+(TFS, 2025)